 Written by guest blogger Cindy Koopmans

 I’m really excited about this list of books that feature our United States Presidents.
 Did you know?
-From George Washington to Donald Trump—that’s 45 U.S. Presidents!
+From George Washington to Joe Biden —that’s 46 U.S. Presidents!
 It was on April 30, 1789 that George Washington stood on the balcony of Federal Hall on Wall Street in New York City and took the Oath of Office.
 It has been 231 years since that historic event.
 Amazing!

 As I have created this dazzling list, I’ve found my imagination sparked in a hundred different ways.
 I’ve got some great ideas as to how I would use these books with my students to start discussions about politics, history, and critical moments when they rose to the occasion or, in some cases, the failures that caused their downfall.
 I’ve no doubt that once you’ve had a chance to examine this list you will be inspired too.